adam-versed/agentic-ide-toolbox/README.md

 - If you require more detail or different formating:
   - alter the corresponding pattern and example md files to your taste
   - add additional documents to generation process
-- Maybe additional additional steps to the analysis step i.e. add a github search through MCP
+- Maybe add additional steps to the analysis step i.e. add a github search through MCP

 ## Alternative LLM Usage